Victorian Railways E type carriage: Victorian country services

-By the end of the 1912/1913 financial year, the E and W cars were being regularly rostered on trains from Melbourne on the Northern corridor through Bendigo to Korong Vale, Wycheproof, Chillingollah, Swan Hill and Echuca; on the West and South Western networks through Geelong to Port Fairy, through Ballarat to Mildura, Dimboola, Hopetoun, Portland, as well as the cross-country Geelong-Ballarat and Ballarat-Castlemaine lines, on the North-Eastern corridor to Albury as well as branches to Yarrawonga, Bright, Tallangatta and Numurkah-Cobram, and on the south-eastern corridor to Port Albert.
-Having more trains scheduled with inter-carriage walkthroughs made it practical to provide conductors on more services, improving train running, ticket checking and customer service, although it wouldn't be until the late 1960s that the last non-corridor stock would be removed from country service.
+By the end of the 1912/1913 financial year, the E and W cars were being regularly rostered on trains from Melbourne on the Northern corridor through Bendigo to Korong Vale, Wycheproof, Chillingollah, Swan Hill and Echuca; on the West and South Western networks through Geelong to Port Fairy, through Ballarat to Mildura, Dimboola, Hopetoun, Portland, as well as the cross-country Geelong-Ballarat and Ballarat-Castlemaine lines; on the North-Eastern corridor to Albury as well as branches to Yarrawonga, Bright, Tallangatta and Numurkah-Cobram; and on the south-eastern corridor to Port Albert.
+Having more trains scheduled with inter-carriage walkthroughs made it practical to provide conductors on more services, improving train running, ticket checking and customer service, although it would not be until the late 1960s that the last non-corridor stock would be removed from country service.

 Cars 34AE and 33BE were burned down to the underframes at Lindenow in 1912, both being returned to Newport Workshops for reconstruction and re-entering service in 1914.

 The ESBV and EES cars were used for sorting of mail en route as Travelling Post Offices, so as to reduce the load on smaller post offices which would not have had the staff required for such a task.
 The first travelling post office service in Victoria was between Melbourne, Geelong and Ballarat from 20 February 1865, but by the time of the E type carriages' introduction, the common routes were the above mentioned Adelaide express train with its EES van (primarily for overseas mail), and the ESBV/BDSE cars on services to Albury, Bacchus Marsh-Ballarat-Stawell, Bendigo, Cobram, Port Albert, Port Fairy, and Sale-Maffra-Bairnsdale.

 Second delivery phase (1919)

 By 1919 the demand for sleeping cars skyrocketed on the Melbourne-Adelaide train; this was due to a lack of watercraft still in serviceable condition after World War 1, in addition to the recent opening of the then-new Trans-Australian Railway from Port Augusta to Kalgoorlie and on to Perth.
 After another fifteen W cars had been built between late 1918 and early 1919, four E type joint stock sleeping cars entered service - Baderloo and Pekina in August, then Dargo and Tambo in October.
 These four were the first E cars to be fitted with electric lighting, and featured a modified seat design which separated the seat and seat-back components from those of the berths.
-These cars wee constructed with Australian Maple with a clear varnish, in lieu of the earlier Cedar.
-These cars allowed removal of the last of the pre-E type Mann Boudoir joint stock sleeping carriages, with one each to the which were divided between the Victorian and South Australian systems.
+These cars were constructed with Australian Maple with a clear varnish, in lieu of the earlier Cedar.
+These cars allowed removal of the last of the pre-E type Mann Boudoir joint stock sleeping carriages, with one each to the Victorian and South Australian systems.
 The Victorian carriage was named Latrobe and allocated to the Mildura service.